To start configuring the monitor, complete the following:

 You can drop the group from the monitor status after

 N hours of missing data.
-The maximum length of time is 72 hours.
+The length of time can be at minimum 1 hour, and at maximum 72 hours.

 Similar to the Auto-resolve option, the group retention works when data is no longer being submitted.
 This option controls how long the group is kept in the monitor’s status once data stops reporting.
 By default, a group keeps the status for 24 hours before it is dropped.
 The start time of the group retention and the Auto-resolve option are identical as soon as the monitor query returns no data.